seba495g/495BrowserTool-MultiTool-Browser/README.md

 |—Make a tab unusable by message spamming

-|—Have a build in Calculator
+|—Has a build in Calculator

 📁 **Packages**